-- Warranty deed.
-This document is signed by the seller to convey the title to the buyer.
+- A warranty deed is a document a seller signs to convey the title to the buyer.
 The warranty deed contains the exact legal description of the property and is recorded in the courthouse of the county where the property is located.

-- Security deed.
-A document that is signed by the borrower which is recorded in the courthouse records showing that there is a loan against your property.
-It gives the lender the right to foreclose and take title to the property if the loan isn’t paid back or you default under the loan documents.
+- A security deed is a document that a borrower signs and records in the courthouse.
+Firstly, the security deed shows that there is a loan against your property.
+It also gives the lender the right to foreclose and take title to the property if the loan isn’t paid back or you default under the loan documents.

-- Promissory note.
-This is the formal document showing the loan amount, interest rate and term of loan.
+- A promissory note is a formal document showing the loan amount, interest rate and term of loan.

 - HUD-1 settlement statement.
 Sometimes, this is called the closing statement.
 It shows all financial terms of the transaction, including how much money both the seller and real estate agent will receive as well as the exact amount the buyer must pay at closing.
 All money that changes hands must be reflected on the HUD-1 Settlement Statement.

-- Truth in lending statement.
-This identifies the annual percentage rate, which is the loan interest rate plus the finance charges paid by the buyer.
+- A truth in lending statement identifies the annual percentage rate.
+This consists of the loan interest rate added to the finance charges paid by the buyer.
 It also shows the total amount paid back over the term of the loan.